 In this post we’ll take a look at some of the best and cheapest cities to live in India.
 In truth, the whole country is very affordable by just about any global standard and below you can find five places that combine that with a relatively high quality of life.

 5 of the Best Cities to Live in India

 There are a number of factors that contribute to that.
-The city has a vibrant tech scene with many large companies based in the city which helps its job market.
-It is also the cheapest of the four largest Indian cities in terms of living costs (considerably less than Mumbai and slightly less than Delhi and Bangalore).
+Hyderabad has a vibrant tech scene with many large companies based in the city which helps its job market.
+It is also the cheapest of the four largest Indian cities in terms of living costs as of 2023 (considerably less than Mumbai and slightly less than Delhi and Bangalore).

 Overall, the City of Pearls offers a nice blend of the old and the new, and is well placed to be at the forefront of India’s growth into becoming one of the world’s largest economies during the 21st Century.

-Estimated Living Costs* – 37,500 Rupees per month
+Living Cost Index – 47,500 Rupees per month